 Oh.
 My.
 Goodness.
 Whether you’ve canned before or not, this is a “must do” this summer.
 The scent of Honeysuckle spurs magical childhood memories of summers here in the South where honeysuckles are found at every turn.
 Whether you’re outside doing chores or sitting back relaxing, Honeysuckle fragrance has a wonderful way of gently permeating the air and just plain making a person happy.
 After many ripped flowers, my 5 year old has finally mastered the extraction technique and formed a real appreciation for Honeysuckle “honey” straight from the flower.
 I’m guessing that no matter your age, you probably loved and indulged in the “honey” too.
 Hopefully you still do.
-With a mind to try and trap some of this delight in a jar, I did a ton of searching for a Honeysuckle Jelly recipe that made sense to me and this is the one I settled on, with a few tweaks.
-On the next batch I believe I’ll work on the amount of sugar used, but here is the first version that I still highly recommend.
+I have a recipe that was in my mother’s recipe box from a Birds and Blooms magazine issue, but this is a little different because I tweaked it to use liquid pectin after seeing others that used it.
+It’s just a preference.
+On the next batch I believe I’ll work on the amount of sugar used, but here is the original version that I still highly recommend.
 Spread it on a biscuit or serve it as a unique summer party hors d’oeuvre with a dab of cream cheese on a fancy cracker like you would with Hot Pepper Jelly.
 It tastes and smells just like honeysuckle flowers and is bound to get the party conversation started!
-This recipe can also be used with any edible flower that has an interesting flavor, Lilac, Hibiscus, Lavender, and for Wild Violet Flower Jelly

 How to do it:

 1) Using the same “green tip saving” picking technique that you would use if you were going to suck the honey, pick 2 cups of the “prime” flowers. (the ones that are older than the really white ones, but not yet beginning to shrivel)